 Furthermore, we evaluate LB-BSP applicability in shared GPU clusters, and emulate the network variation caused by locality degradation when conducting cross-machine(rack) worker migration.
-In Fig. 8, at iteration 150 we bound the bandwidth of the worker with M60 GPU to 2.5Gbps (from EC2-provisioned 10Gbps, with the wondershaper [10] tool).
+In Fig. 8, at iteration 150 we bound the bandwidth of the worker with M60 GPU to 2.5Gbps (from EC2-provisioned 10Gbps, with the wondershaper [81] tool).
+The LB-BSP algorithm learns that shortly and then gradually adjusts workers' batch size to reach another equilibrium.
+This confirms that LB-BSP can work well in multitenant GPU clusters with job migrations from time to time.